-In the next paragraph, the text even provides us with instructions on what to say and what NOT to say:
+In the next paragraph, the text even provides us with instructions on what to say and what not to say:

-"Under NO condition do we criticize such a person or argue.
-Simply tell him that we will NEVER get over drinking until we have done our UTMOST to straighten out the past.
-(This last line speaks directly to those of you who will be or have in the past made a beginning but lost interest halfway through the amends process.
-If that be the case, we need to ask ourselves this simple question: Does my lack of willingness to move forward with making amends have anything to do with whether I drink again or not?
-It's an important consideration to make.
-The book continues.)
-We are there to sweep off OUR side of the street, realizing that NOTHING worthwhile can be accomplished UNTIL we do so, NEVER trying to tell him what HE should do.
-HIS faults are NOT discussed.
-We stick to OUR OWN.
+"Under no condition do we criticize such a person or argue.
+Simply tell him that we will never get over drinking until we have done our utmost to straighten out the past.
+We are there to sweep off our side of the street, realizing that nothing worth while can be accomplished until we do so, never trying to tell him what he should do.
+His faults are not discussed.
+We stick to our own.
 If our manner is calm, frank, and open, we will be gratified with the result.

 In nine cases out of ten the unexpected happens.
-(That's 90% of the time.)
 Sometimes the man we are calling upon admits his own fault, so feuds of years' standing melt away in an hour.
-RARELY do we fail to make satisfactory progress.
+Rarely do we fail to make satisfactory progress.
 Our former enemies sometimes praise what we are doing and wish us well.
 Occasionally, they will offer assistance.
-It should NOT matter, however, if someone does throw us out of his office.
+It should not matter, however, if someone does throw us out of his office.
 We have made our demonstration, done our part.
 It's water over the dam."

+(page 77, para.
+2; page 78, para.
+1)

 The "Big Book" explains what to do about our debts.
 We may not like the sacrifice required to make good on our bills, but sacrifice we must.
-The process forces us to rely on God for guidance, which takes us out of self-will, and into God's Will.
-Under God's direction, we find it MUCH easier to make restitution than we EVER thought possible.
+The process forces us to rely on God for guidance, which takes us out of self-will, and into God's will.
+Under God's direction, we find it much easier to make restitution than we ever thought possible.
 In the middle of page 78, the book states:

 "Most alcoholics owe money.
-(Of course, that's an understatement and should say, "ALL alcoholics owe money!)
-We do NOT dodge our creditors.
+We do not dodge our creditors.
 Telling them what we are trying to do, we make no bones about our drinking; they usually know it anyway, whether we think so or not.
 Nor are we afraid of disclosing our alcoholism on the theory it may cause financial harm.
 Approached in this way, the most ruthless creditor will sometimes surprise us.
-Arranging the best deal we can (and I'd like to add that we need to follow through with this plan) we let these people know we are sorry.
+Arranging the best deal we can we let these people know we are sorry.
 Our drinking has made us slow to pay.
-(Now here's a warning.)
-We MUST lose our fear of creditors NO MATTER HOW FAR WE HAVE TO GO, for we are liable to drink IF we are afraid to face them."
+We must lose our fear of creditors no matter how far we have to go, for we are liable to drink if we are afraid to face them."